 - The minutes from the previous meeting are considered first and approved.
 Next, a date for the next meeting is agreed upon.
 Although not according to Robert’s Rules, the Chair with the informal agreement of the Committee may change the order of the agenda.

-- As provided in the Statutes, there are two standing subcommittees of the CAA: Academic Advisement and Academic Standards.
+- As provided in the Statutes, there are three standing subcommittees of the CAA: Academic Advisement and Academic Standards.
 The CAA Chair appoints sub-committee members and the sub-committees themselves elect subcommittee chairs.

 - The Academic Advisement Sub-committee oversees academic advisement.

 - The Academic Policies Sub-committee reviews academic policies.

 - The General Education Review Sub-committee reviews the assessment of Core curriculum.